valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 ## Why do we need a Dockerfile check?

-A Dockerfile is a text files that contains all commands, in order, to build a Docker image.
+A Dockerfile is a text file that contains all commands, in order, to build a Docker image.
 In short, it is the blueprint for the container image environment.
 Since a container is a running instance of an image, in makes sense to incorporate effective mechanisms to check for best practices and potential misconfigurations with the blueprint.

 ## Dockerfile gate